-In the late 90s I made a career change which pulled me away from my ham radio hobby and friends.
+In the late 90s a career change pulled me away from my ham radio hobby and friends.

-Recently, I decided to return to the hobby.
-I still have no time and my antenna trees are now gone so I decided to build a mobile station featuring my cage antenna as well as high power in my sub-compact, computer dependent, plasti-mold, 2011 Honda Civic.
+Recently, I decided to get back on the air.
+I still have no time and my antenna trees are now gone so I decided to build a mobile station featuring my cage antenna as well as high power in my sub-compact, computer dependent, plastic-mold, 2011 Honda Civic.
 High power?
 What could go wrong?

 This is my current mobile setup for 75 meters: I’ve gotten 5-9 reports running under 5 watts but, of course, I can run much more than 5 watts.

 here I am setup for 160 meters – notice the denser wound coil

 The station currently consists of a dash-mounted Yaesu FT817ND QRP radio along with a desktop legal limit amplifier constructed by W6PQL in the trunk.
 The amplifier requires a single 50 volt D.C. source.
-That source is a string of 4 12-volt batteries which are charged from the automotive 12-volt system by way of a voltage converter.
+That source is 4 12-volt batteries charged from the automotive 12-volt system by way of a voltage converter.
 The single voltage source aspect and the over-design (my typical operating is 700-800 watts) is what led me to select this amplifier.

-Batteries and electronics are all in a group 27 battery box also in the trunk.
-A dash suction-mounted “pod” controls and monitors the 50 volt system and includes a 3KW cross needle SWR meter.
-A separate meter pair monitors voltage and current consumed from the car.
+Batteries and electronics live in a group 27 size battery box also in the trunk.
+A suction-mounted “pod” powers the amplifier on and off while indicating voltage and current.
+A 3KW cross needle SWR meter is included.
+A separate meter pair monitors voltage and current consumed from the 12 car system.